You’re still a loser, because you lack wisdom.

 The meaning-making process.

-“He who has a why to live can bear almost any how.”Friedrich Nietzsche
+“He who has a why to live can bear almost any how.” — Friedrich Nietzsche

 So how exactly do you extract valuable lessons from your pain?

-The answer is simple — you need a goal.
+The answer is simple: you need a goal.

-• A vision to bring to life.
+- A vision to bring to life.

-• A conquest to complete.
+- A conquest to complete.

-• A daughter to provide for.
+- A daughter to provide for.

-• A wife to care of.
+- A wife to take care of.

-• An enemy to defeat.
+- An enemy to defeat.

 These are all worthy reasons to endure the suffering life will inevitably throw at you.

-Without a goal, life becomes a random barrage of events — each pain and hardship hitting you without meaning, disorienting and confusing you.
+Each pain and hardship hitting you without meaning, disorienting and confusing you.

 But when you have a goal (or a vision) then even your suffering becomes educational.
+Because once you know what you’re aiming for, even the worst days teach you something.

 During my darkest periods, the thought that I might one day share these lessons to spare someone else the pain I was enduring became a lifeline.
 It was a silent vow that helped me survive a psychosis from stress.
 That’s how bad it got at one point.
-And this is coming from a world record holder in push-ups.
+And this is coming from a world record holder in push-ups. (sign up to my newsletter to know more about this world record.)

 This isn’t just motivational fluff by the way.
 It’s neurobiological law.